-THIS ADOPTION ON AGREE!
-MENT ("Ag reement") is hereb y entered in to on this D ay of , 20, by and between SPENCE-CHAPIN SERVICES TO FAMILIES AND CHILDREN ("Spence e-Chapin") , a child-pl acing agency author rized by the State of New Yor k and licensed by the State e of New J ersey, and ("Ado ptive Paren ıt(s)"), for the purpose of f facilitatin g the prov vision of intercount ry adoption serv ices in retu rn for payment of Adoption Service Fees as set forth in Attachment A.
+THIS ADOPTION AGREEMENT ("Agreement") is hereby entered into on this Day of \\\\\\, 20 , by and between SPENCE-CHAPIN SERVICES TO FAMILIES AND

+CHILDREN ("Spence-Chapin"), a child-placing agency authorized by the State of New York and licensed by the State of New Jersey, and ("Adoptive Parent(s)"), for the purpose of facilitating the provision of intercountry adoption services in return for payment of Adoption Service Fees as set forth in Attachment A.

-The Adoptive Parent(s) are defined as "full-service" families who reside within one hundred miles (100) from the New York City Spence-Chapin's principally located office, 410 East 92nd Street, New York, New York, 10128 ("catchment areas"), or "networking" families who live outside of the catchment areas of Spence-Chapin.
+The Adoptive Parent(s) are defined as "full-service" families who reside within one hundred miles (100) from the New York City Spence-Chapin's principally located office, 120 East 16th Street, New York, NY 10003 ("catchment areas"), or "networking" families who live outside of the catchment areas of Spence-Chapin.
 Pursuant to this agreement, full-service families are required to complete their home study process with Spence-Chapin and networking families are required to identify and contract with a local home study agency, accredited or approved to perform international home studies pursuant to federal and state laws, and who will serve as an Exempt or Supervised Provider to Spence-Chapin subject to 22 CFR 96.2.